Without the team, nothing is accomplished.

 Will Evans is a publisher, translator, and entrepreneur with an unparalleled knack for finding undertold, outstanding stories and connecting them to audiences.
 In 2013, Evans founded Deep Vellum Publishing, a nonprofit indie book publisher dedicated to translating the world’s best novels into English for American audiences.

 Evans also founded Deep Vellum Books in early 2016, a brick-and-mortar bookstore and cultural community center in Dallas’s historic Deep Ellum neighborhood.
-With the success of their flagship store, Evans and his bookstore co-founder Anne Hollander plan to expand to multiple locations in the coming years.

 Prior to his career in publishing, Evans worked for five years in the music industry on tour and in Los Angeles, serving in varied roles for prominent companies like The Agency Group and Live Nation, before moving to Texas to become a talent buyer for Austin’s iconic music venue Emo’s.